-In a history lesson, students will gain an outline of orientation for considerate history and for be familiar with that the past is dissimilar depending on who is recalling and retelling it.
+In a history lesson, students will gain an outline of orientation for considering the history and be familiar with that the past is dissimilar depending on who is recalling and retelling it.
 The students will make a timeline based on dealings from their own lives and family record.
-This will give them an image which demonstrates the continuity of time.
-The students will also be capable to observe that their own individual past is different in range from their family’s past, or different form the past of their country.
+This will give them an image that demonstrates the continuity of time.
+The students will also be capable to observe that their own individual past is different in the range from their family’s past, or different from the past of their country.
 Once they realize that history is fabricated by the different stories of many people of the past students will search how we know about events that occurred previous to our own beginning.
 This lesson plan also includes an interesting activity in which each student will make a dialogue with at least two family members about the same occasion and evaluate the two descriptions and write down or speak to their own version of the story, which becomes the “official” explanation.
 In this way, the students will understand the power of both actual accounts and historical records.

 Free History Lesson Plan Templates:

 Here is the preview of a Free History Lesson Plan Template created using MS Word.

 Here is the download button for this amazing History Lesson Plan Template.

 Click on this download button to get this amazingly-designed History Lesson Plan Template.